MikeR94/CI-Project-Milestone-1/README.md

  * ### Colour Scheme
       The colour scheme eventually chosen is one based on a darker pink, lighter-black and off-white.
-This colour scheme gives off a warm, positive and clean feeling to the website and this is something that Reflection can hopefully pass onto the user.
+This colour scheme gives off a warm, positive and clean feeling to the website and this is something that Reflection can hopefully pass onto the user.<br /><br />

 ![Colour Palate image](assets/readme-images/reflection-colour-palette.png)